jacobkap/crimebythenumbers/docs/exploratory-data-analysis.md

 #>  Max.   :2455.000   Max.   :13995.00     Max.   :29771.00
 ```

 The `table()` function returns every unique value in a category **and** how often that value appears.
 Unlike `summary()` we can't just put the entire data set into the (), we need to specify a single column.
 To specify a column you use the dollar sign notation which is `data$column`.
-For most functions we use to examine the data as a whole, you can do the same for a specific column.
+For most functions we use to examine the data as a whole, such as `head()`, you can do the same for a specific column.

 ```r